onelineoff/TreeDemo/README.md

 The first call returns information about the specified node, as well as information for subnodes to any level.

 The second call gets the parents of the specified node, up to the root.

-The Content-Type header can be set to application/xml, or application/json to get the data in the appropriate format.

 ## POST